England Women call up Gabby George to face North Macedonia as Leah Williamson, Alex Greenwood and Lotte Wubben-Moy miss out

-New captain Leah Williamson has travelled but will not be involved in Friday's qualifier against North Macedonia; England look to continue their unbeaten start to Group D; Everton defender Gabby George receives her first Lionesses call since World Cup qualifying in 2019
+Leah Williamson will not be involved in Friday's qualifier against North Macedonia; England look to continue their unbeaten start to Group D; Follow North Macedonia vs England across Sky Sports' digital platforms with our dedicated match blog; kick-off 7pm

 Gabby George has been called up by England after captain Leah Williamson, Alex Greenwood and Lotte Wubben-Moy were ruled out of Friday's World Cup qualifier in North Macedonia.